Processing Overview

 AI-Assisted Summaries

-Phone detail pages may display a summary paragraph describing reported activity.
+Phone detail pages may include a summary paragraph describing reported activity.
 These summaries are generated from aggregated community report data and public telecommunications records using AI-assisted tools.
-AI-assisted summaries do not introduce new factual claims beyond the underlying community submissions and public allocation data.
-Summaries are clearly labelled with the disclosure: "AI-assisted analysis based on community reports and public data."
-They are regenerated periodically and subject to human review.
+They do not introduce claims beyond the underlying submissions and allocation data - they synthesise what contributors have already reported.

-Full details are documented in the AI Transparency Statement.
+Full details: AI Transparency Statement.

 Update Propagation